Aam-Digital/ndb-setup/README.md

 # API Integrations and SQL Reports
 It is possible to calculate reports for the app's data using SQL queries.
 For details information, check our [Report documentation](http://aam-digital.github.io/ndb-core/documentation/additional-documentation/how-to-guides/create-a-report.html)

+## Set up API Integration
+(e.g. with TolaData)

+1. Enable the reporting backend:
+    - add `aam-backend-service` to you COMPOSE_PROFILES .env variable to activate that container in the docker compose: `COMPOSE_PROFILES=replication-backend,aam-backend-service`
+    - add an `application.env` for the backend (`config/aam-backend-service/application.env`) --> see [aam-services README](https://github.com/Aam-Digital/aam-services/blob/main/README.md)
+    - (re-up the docker compose and confirm the new containers are running)
+2. Create a "client" in Keycloak for login credentials:
+    - Log into Keycloak and open the "Clients" section of the realm
+    - Create a new client (type: OpenID Connect; Client authentication: On)
+    - In the "Credentials" tab of the new client, copy the client secret
+3. For integration with TolaData:
+    - In TolaData, navigate to Data Tables or User Profile and add Aam Digital credentials (customer_id: the realm / url prefix of the Aam Digital system; client id/secret: from Keycloak)
+4. Create `ReportConfig:` entities
+    - the API / backend reports only support the `"mode": "sql"`
+    - for details on report definitions, see https://aam-digital.github.io/ndb-core/documentation/additional-documentation/how-to-guides/create-a-report.html

 -----
 # Building the Docker Image